Pradumnasaraf/DevOps/docs/kubernetes/other-resources.md

 Here are list of other resources that you can refer to learn more about Kubernetes:

-TODO: Add the correct GitHub path links
-- [Kubernetes Manifest files](h
+- [Kubernetes Manifest files](https://github.com/Pradumnasaraf/DevOps/tree/main/docs/kubernetes/manifests): A collection of Kubernetes manifest files to help you understand the concepts better.